Judge allows Derek Chauvin to live outside of Minnesota as he awaits trial in death of George Floyd

-The order says Chauvin should “establish residency somewhere in the state of Minnesota or a contiguous state” — Iowa, South Dakota or Wisconsin — and provide the address to the court, prosecutors and law enforcement officials who will share the information on a “need to know basis” only.
+The order says Chauvin should “establish residency somewhere in the state of Minnesota or a contiguous state” — Iowa, the Dakotas or Wisconsin — and provide the address to the court, prosecutors and law enforcement officials who will share the information on a “need to know basis” only.
 The court record will reflect that the “defendant has no permanent address,” Cahill ruled.

 Chauvin, 44, was transferred from a state prison where he had been held since his arrest in late May to the Hennepin County Jail on Wednesday, when he posted a conditional $1 million bond.
 The terms of the bond restricted him from leaving the state, a fairly typical condition in a murder case.
 Chauvin was the last of the four former Minneapolis police officers charged in Floyd’s death to be released from jail on bond.